telent/nixwrt/README.md

 # Feedback

-Is welcome.
-I'm subscribed to the nix-devel list and will see messages there.
-I'm @telent_net on Twitter if that suits better, and I occasionally show up as `dan_b` or some variant of that name on
-#nixos IRC.
+Is very welcome

+* open a github issue, or
+* post on the nix-devel list, or
+* find me on Twitter as  @telent_net